dcarbone/soap-plus/README.md

 being sucked up for the strings that are saved in the internal array.
 I would recommend NOT enabling this feature anywhere outside of a dev / local dev environment.
 I have also provided a `resetDebugValue()` method which will empty the arrays.

+**wsdl_cache_path**

+This option will allow you to specify the directory in which the WSDL cache files will be generated.
+If no value is passed for this option, [sys_get_temp_dir](http://php.net/manual/en/function.sys-get-temp-dir.php) value is used.

 ## Querying

 The typical mechanism by which PHP's SoapClient expects results is for them to be in an array.
 Coming from the SharePoint world, where most